 - Megalomaniac attitude of Kim Jong Un, who in the past has demonstrated acts of utter cruelty to satisfy his ego.

-- The USA under Donald Trump is fickle in foreign policy where there seems to be knee-jerk based diplomacy rather than realpolitik.
+- The USA under Donald Trump is fickle in foreign policy where there seems to be knee-jerk-based diplomacy rather than realpolitik.
 His action in Afghanistan (dropping of GBU-43) shows his willingness to go to great extents to satisfy his motives.

 - China which serves as a lifeline to North Korea hasn’t shown concerted efforts to solve the issue.
-This resulted in blame game started by the US president, which has further made getting China’s support a tough task.
+This resulted in a blame game started by the US president, which has further made getting China’s support a tough task.

 - Despite President of South Korea Moon Jae-in’s call for talks, the North Korean leader hasn’t shown much interest.
-The possibility of talks between the original parties nearly over.
+The possibility of talks between the original parties is nearly over.

 Possible Solution to the Korean Conflict

 War is not a solution, it’s a progenitor of conflicts.
-Only total destruction of a party involved can bring peace after war, that too depends on whims of the victorious.
+Only destruction of a party involved can bring peace after war, that too depends on the whims of the victorious.
 Therefore, we won’t consider war as a possible solution.
 Thus the available options are:

 - Also, if cornered, there is a possibility that Kim Jong Un may take the nuclear path as a desperate measure.

-- Cyber-attacks are best to measure to delay or disrupt but fail on a long term basis.
+- Cyber-attacks are best to measure to delay or disrupt but fail on a long-term basis.